Nishthat12/LostAndFoundApp/README.md

 # Lost & Found App

-This is a lost and found app to post items and report found items.
+This is a lost and found app to post lost items and report found items.

 ## Description